ilentt/xmldata/XML_folder_to_product.md

 The place holder define in `placeholder.xml` we have may type of place holder.
 But in this tutorial I just introduce two type are image place holder  is `imageframe` and text place holder is `text`

 ### 5.1 Image place holder
-To get image of product
+To get image of product you need two step.
+**The first step is define the place holder using place holder `imageframe` **
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <metadata>